Content

 Enable External DTD load

-The property checkstyle.enableExternalDtdLoad defines ability use custom DTD files in config and load them from some location.
+The property checkstyle.enableExternalDtdLoad defines the ability to use custom DTD files in config and load them from some location.
 The property type is boolean and defaults to false.
 Disabled by default due to security concerns.

 Examples